-In this Remarkable Idea, students will learn about the power of the sun and use the Scientific Method to conduct an experiment.
+In this Remarkable Idea, students will learn about the power of the sun and use a scientific method to conduct an experiment.

 This activity addresses:

 - Cause and effect